About Dade County

 Communities in Dade County include:

-• On Lookout Mountain: Lookout Mountain, West Brow, New Salem, Plum Nelly, Head River, Cloudland, and McLemore
+• On Lookout Mountain: Lookout Mountain, West Brow, New Salem, Plum Nelly, Head River and Cloudland

 • On Sand Mountain: New Home, Davis, Fox Mountain